Sui Dynasty — Transient Empire with Inaugurator of Prosperity

 Tax

-Peasants who got farmlands from the nation should pay certain amounts of products as taxes; men from 21 to 50 should do labor service 20 days each year.
+Peasants who got farmlands from the nation should pay specific amounts of products as taxes; men aged 21 to 50 should do labor service for 20 days each year.

 Military Service

 Soldiers and their families were given farmland too.
-They didn't need to pay any type of taxes, but they should provide weapons and food for themselves.
+They didn't need to pay taxes, but they should provide weapons and food for themselves.

-They cultivated their land when they were free, and fought on the battlefield when there was war.
+They cultivated their land when free and fought on the battlefield during wars.
 During peace periods, they still needed to perform a month's military service each year.

 Land System

-People were given certain amounts of farmlands, based on their social status when they turned 18 years old.
+People were given specific amounts of farmland based on their social status when they turned 18.

 They could cultivate the land while paying a certain amount of taxes and labor services.
-Then they should give the lands back after they were 58 years old.
+Then they should give the land back after they were 58 years old.

 Unearthed Glasswares of Sui (Photo by Dongmaiying)